Chuo-ku Tourism Association Official Blog

 >>About this blog

-As the name implies, Juugatsuzakura blooms in October.
+As the name suggests, Jugatsuzakura blooms in October.

 jugatuz002.JPG

-It is located along Chuo-dori, at the base of the Kyobashi Bridge, which used to be over the Kyobashi River.
+It is located along Chuo-dori, near the base of the Kyobashi bridge that once spanned the Kyobashi River

-In the photo above, you can see Tokyo Square Garden in the background.
+In the photo above, you can see the back of Tokyo Square Garden

-The explanation board of "Kyobashi and Kyobashigawa" is also located in a corner of this planting.
+An explanation board for "Kyobashi and Kyobashi River" is also located in a corner of this planting.

 jugatuz005.JPG